-Indeed the quadrennial tournament has gone on to define the careers and legacies of some of the game’s greatest players.
+Indeed the quadrennial showpiece has gone on to define the careers and legacies of some of the game’s greatest players.
 It wasn’t described by the legendary three-time winner Pele as the true “test of a great player” for no reason.

 The Brazilian immortal was a Santos superstar in Sao Paulo, but it was at the World Cup where he truly etched his name in football mythology.
 He appeared in the competition four times, won it three times and became synonymous with the Jules Rimet Trophy.